strategineer/personal-website/content/books/2023-11-13/index.md

 Nobby is the everyman, he is very down to earth.

 **It always amazed Vimes how Nobby got along with practically everyone.
-It must, he’d decided, have something to do with the common denominator.
+It must, he'd decided, have something to do with the common denominator.
 In the entire world of mathematics there could be no denominator as common as Nobby.**

 Sergeant Colon is the boomer of the group.